 Meetings of the Board of Directors shall be called and held at such time and at such place as the Board of Directors, the Chairman of the Board of Directors, the President or any two Directors may determine, and the secretary or any other officer shall give notice of meetings when directed or authorized by such persons.
 Notice of each meeting of the Board of Directors shall be given to each Director not less than forty-eight hours before the time when the meeting is to be held, provided that, if a quorum of Directors is present, the Board of Directors may without notice hold a meeting immediately following an annual meeting of shareholders.
 Notice of a meeting of the Board of Directors may be given verbally, in writing or by telephone, telegraph, facsimile transmission or any other means of communication.
 A notice of a meeting of Directors need not specify the purpose of or the business to be transacted at the meeting, except where required by the Act.
-Notwithstanding the foregoing, the Board of Directors at a place and hour to be named, in which case, provided that a copy of any such resolution is sent to each Director forthwith after being passed and forthwith after each Director's appointment, no other notice shall be required for any such regular meeting except where the Act requires specification of the purpose or the business to be transacted thereat.
+Notwithstanding the foregoing, the Board of Directors may from time to time fix a day or days in any month or months for regular meetings of the Board of Directors at a place and hour to be named, in which case, provided that a copy of any such resolution is sent to each Director forthwith after being passed and forthwith after each Director's appointment, no other notice shall be required for any such regular meeting except where the Act requires specification of the purpose or the business to be transacted thereat.